 In September of 1950, one year after publishing two columns on the relatively new phenomenon then sweeping the country called "flying saucers," a writer for Hollywood's Daily Variety by the name of Frank Scully wrote the first non-fiction hardbound book about what would soon become known throughout popular culture as UFOs, or Unidentified Flying Objects.(see)

 The book, published by Henry Holt and Co, was titled Behind the Flying Saucers and sold over 60,000 hardbound copies at $2.75 each in just the first few years.
 In Chapter One, Scully wrote that a flying saucer "crashed" in New Mexico in the northwest corner of the state in a place called Hart Canyon near the small community of Aztec.
 He reported that the government was able to retrieve the disc, and since then denied that it ever happened.
-The alleged crash has been dated to have occured March 25, 1948, only nine months after the Roswell Incident.
+The alleged crash has been dated to have occurred March 25, 1948, only nine months after the Roswell Incident.

 After publication of the book Scully's Aztec story took off like wildfire, easily attested to by the number of books sold to the general public, completely overshadowing any remaining remnants of the Roswell crash --- that had been by that time, pushed into relative small-time obscurity because the weather balloon story being so widely accepted.